DevExpGbb/demos/README.md

-# Software & Developer Global Black Belt Demos
+# Software & Developer Global Black Belt Samples

-A curated list of Demos from the World Wide Software & Developer Global Black Belt Team.
+A curated list of Samples from the World Wide Software & Developer Global Black Belt Team.

 ## About This Repository

-This repository serves as a centralized hub for demo links, providing easy access to various demonstrations that highlight:
+This repository serves as a centralized hub for sample links, providing easy access to various samples that highlight:

-- **GitHub Platform Features**: Demonstrations of GitHub's capabilities including Actions, Copilot, Advanced Security, Packages, and more
+- **GitHub Platform Features**: Samples of GitHub's capabilities including Actions, Copilot, Advanced Security, Packages, and more
 - **GitHub + Azure Integration**: Examples showcasing the synergy between GitHub and Microsoft Azure services
 - **Developer Workflows**: Best practices and patterns for modern software development